 Days 12-13: Queenstown

-After a good night’s sleep in Te Anau, head over to Queenstown, our last destination.
+After a good night’s sleep in Te Anau, head over to Queenstown, the last destination on our New Zealand itinerary.
 Queenstown is widely known as

 Day 14: Departure